pulumi/examples/gcp-ts-gke-hello-world/README.md

     $ kubectl delete deployment my-nginx
     ```

+    Of course, by doing so, resources are outside of Pulumi's purview, but this simply
+    demonstrates that all the `kubectl` commands you're used to will work.

 1. Experimentation

     From here on, feel free to experiment.
 Simply making edits and running `pulumi up` afterwords, will incrementally update your stack.

+    ### Running Off-the-Shelf Guestbook YAML

     For example, if you wish to pull existing Kubernetes YAML manifests into
     Pulumi to aid in your transition, append the following code block to the existing